Rohita2002/powerBI_SOP/README.md

 - Power BI is used for data visualization given its wide range of visualization tools.
 - Findings were drawn based on the graphs/charts that are plotted using the schema.
+- One example visualization of malnutrition constrict analysed is shown below: